Admission Requirements

 Programme Structure

-There are two options of study, one with coursework and dissertation, and the other with coursework only.
+There are two options of study, one with coursework only, and the other with coursework and dissertation.
 Each course is of 3 AUs and consists of 39 hours of lectures.
 Candidates who undertake a project of 6 AUs must submit a dissertation on it.
+Students are encouraged to choose the dissertation option only if they have a strong interest in pursuing further research studies.

 Option 1 | Option 2 |